leognk/PokerAI/README.md

 - Fast poker game engine: Implements the game rules.
 - Information abstraction: Groups together similar poker hands to reduce the search tree.
 - Action abstraction: Groups together similar actions to reduce the search tree.
-- MCCFR for computing the blueprint strategy: An algorithm that explores the search tree and stores the regrets of each action (~opposite of rewards) in memory.
+- MCCFR for computing the blueprint strategy: An algorithm that explores the search tree and stores the regrets of each action (~opposite of rewards) in a file.
 - Handling different initial stakes, ante, and big blind for actual play.

 ## To-Do